blac-byte/MeetMyProf/README.md

       | 24 | 1      | 11        | 18:31 | 19:20 | ELA         |

    - Classes
      Classes shows the different classes of the user.
+This column matches the timing of the classes using the column_id which is just the index of the time slot so from 0-11 which when            matched with the time database table gives the proper time.
       | id  | reg_id | course_id | course_type | day  | column_id |
       |-----|--------|-----------|-------------|------|-----------|
       | 1   | 1      | BAEEE101  | ETH         | MON  | 6         |